Text of Expressing support for the Good Friday Agreement of 1998 as the blueprint for lasting peace in Northern Ireland and support ...

 ...Ireland and support for continued police reform in Northern Ireland as a critical element in the peace process.

-This simple resolution was agreed to on April 4, 2006.
-That is the end of the legislative process for a simple resolution.
 The text of the bill below is as of Apr 5, 2006 (Passed the House (Engrossed)).

 HRES 744 EH